MK8J/semiconductorDefects/README.md

 <!-- end list -->

-2. CV: Capacitance voltage as a function of frequency.
+2. CV: Capacitance voltage.
 The major difference with DLTS is that this is not a transient measurement.
       - O - An optical biased technique where sub band-gap light was used to investigate a defect.
+This is also known as photo-capacitance
       - T - The temperature was varied
+      - F - vary frequency
 3. TS: Thermal stimulated spectroscopy.
 This is when the sample temperature is increased and a value is monitored.
 The sample is not subjected to a varied biased.